 The Airplane mode in Windows was first introduced with Windows 8.
 The Airplane mode does nothing but simultaneously turns off Wi-Fi and Bluetooth.
 On a mobile phone, the Airplane or flight mode disables Wi-Fi, mobile network, FM radio, and Bluetooth connections simultaneously.

 The other problem with this feature is that the Airplane icon continues to appear in the system tray on the taskbar even after disabling the Airplane mode.
-In other words, the Airplane icon which appears once you turn on the Airplane mode, refuses to go way even after turning off the mode.
+In other words, the Airplane icon, which appears once you turn on the Airplane mode, refuses to go away even after turning off the mode.

 If you’re unable to turn off or disable Airplane/flight mode in Windows 10, here is how to turn it off and connect to your Wi-Fi connection.

 Method 1 – turn off Airplane mode under Settings

 Method 2 – turn on Wi-Fi when Airplane mode is on